 - Learner-Centered: Meeting the needs of the learner is your driving force.
 Do you develop confidence?
 Did they enjoy the experience?
 Were they able to apply the material?

 - Business Outcomes: Delivering an impact on the business.
 Do those who go through a learning solution perform better?

-- Behavioral: Do our learning solutions change behavior?
+- Behavioural: Do our learning solutions change behaviour?
 Were we able to get learners to start, stop or continue activities?
 Can we assign value to those changes?

 - Consumption: Are people engaging with the learning?
 How long do they spend?
 Are they completing it?
 Do we hit penetration levels, e.g. 80% of potential audience?

-Once you establish the learning brand position for stakeholders, you’ll be able to identify appropriate approaches to capture and measure learner data from your training programs.
+Once you establish the learning brand position for stakeholders, you’ll be able to identify appropriate approaches to capture and measure learner data from your training programmes.
 How does this “data” get there?

 It Starts Long Before Data Collection